Updating Results

 2. undergraduate bachelor's honours degree; or

-16. To be eligible to be considered for admission under the Alternative category, an applicant must be a domestic student and:
+17. To be eligible to be considered for admission under the Alternative category, an applicant must be a domestic student and not be eligible for any other admission category and:

 2. have completed a degree at an overseas university at a standard of at least NZQF Level 7; or